HouTong-s/PECC-for-Error-Detection-in-Egocentric-Videos/README.md

 [Results](#Results)
 [Experiment](#Experiment)

-This is the source code for "Probabilistic Embeddings with Causal Constraint for Error Detection in Egocentric Procedural Videos", a paper published in **ICME 2025**[Probabilistic Embeddings with Causal Constraint for Error Detection in Egocentric Procedural Videos](ICME_2025_PECC.pdf).
+This is the source code for "Probabilistic Embeddings with Causal Constraint for Error Detection in Egocentric Procedural Videos", a paper published in **ICME 2025** [Paper PDF](ICME_2025_PECC.pdf).

 ## Introduction